 SURVIVAL - COPING:

 Child is not an illness you (or they) get.
-It is a ROLE, one that began, just like the other "roles", as a
+It is a ROLE, one that began, just like the other

-somewhat like a syndrome, but it isn't one, because a Syndrome is a somewhat rigid definition
+syndrome or constellation, but it isn't one, because a Syndrome is a somewhat rigid definition

 or classification - one that requires a certain number of things to qualify for inclusion.
+Perhaps

 description; not a label.